 - If you’re looking for something smooth – pureeing using a blender food processor may be best because it will leave less chunks behind.

 - If you want something in-between (or a mix of both) – you can try using a standard blender for half and using the processor/food mill for the other half.
 This way you can get some chunkiness without as much texture as a standard blending method would give.

 Which Foods Are Pureed And Which Foods Are Blended?

 The typical foods that are pureed are soups, baby food and sauces.

-The typical foods that are blended are smoothies, milkshakes and sauces.
+The typical foods that are blended are smoothie, milkshakes and sauces.

-This is because the ingredients in soup need to be cooled before eating while smoothies can be served right away.
+This is because the ingredients in soup need to be cooled before eating while smoothie can be served right away.

 Baby food needs to be cooled (and usually requires a sterilizing process) while drinks can simply go straight into serving cups after blending.